go-modules-by-example/index/013_cyclic/README.md

 ## Cyclic module dependencies

 Cyclic module dependencies typically come about through test dependencies.
-This example presents a simple cyclic dependency between two package, through one's external test package.
+This example presents a simple cyclic dependency between two packages, through one's external test package.
 Those two packages are initially part of the same module, but then split into two separate modules where the cyclic dependency is created.

 The resulting repository state can be seen at {{PrintOut "repo"}}.

-### Walkthrough
+### Walk-through

 Create a repository root and add a git remote: